-The Permission
+The Permission and the Feature

 First, you need permission to use the camera.
 That way, when end users install your application off of the Internet, they will be notified that you intend to use the camera, so they can determine if they deem that appropriate for your application.